From Rust Code to Mathematical Proof: How We Verify Safety-Critical Rust

 Lean 4 version drift

 Aeneas, Hax, ArkLib, CompPoly, and Mathlib4 all evolve on independent Lean 4 release tracks.
 Early in the project we found that we could not build a single Lake project that imported tools from multiple sources at once: each was pinned to a different Lean toolchain.
 We raised the issue in the affected repositories, the maintainers coordinated across teams, and after a few rounds of discussion the libraries were aligned on a common Lean 4 version.
-This kind of cross-repository version coordination is invisible from the outside, but it is the difference between a working pipeline and three weeks of wasted effort.
+Cross-repository version coordination like this doesn't show up in any deliverable, and skipping it costs weeks.

 Aeneas/Hax extraction gaps

-It is important to mention: tools are evolving rapidly.
+It is important to mention that these tools are evolving rapidly.
 At the time this work was conducted, we encountered some gaps in compilation/translation.
 However, by the time you're reading this blog post, some of the mentioned gaps may have already been addressed.

 Aeneas and Hax extract safe Rust to pure Lean, but their supported subset is real and has hard edges.
 We hit several: